-The Producers is rated PG-13 for sexual humor and references
+Why is The Producers rated PG-13?
+The Producers is rated PG-13 by the MPAA for sexual humor and references

 This lively musical production offers plenty of upbeat tunes.
 Unfortunately, the lyrics contain numerous lines of sexual innuendo and the characters openly discuss and joke about sexual topics.
 There are also exaggerated portrayals of homosexual characters.
 In addition to sexual depictions, the script satirically lampoons stereotypical characters, making fun of minorities, body shapes and morality in a manner that may be difficult for children to understand.
 Slaps, punches and kicks to the groin are also part of the comedic action along with crude hand gestures.

 More parents' guide for The Producers after the break...

 The script makes fun of numerous stereotypes including homosexuals, the elderly and foreigners.
 Does presenting this material in a tongue-in-cheek manner make it an acceptable laughing mater?